imeji-community/pyimeji/docs/tutorial.rst

     url = http://localhost/imeji
     user = ****
     password = ****
-    service_mode=
+    mode =

 .. note::

     The logging level will be passed on to the logger for the *requests* library, too.
 So setting it to ``DEBUG`` will add information about the HTTP connection to the log.

-    The service_mode is additional setting, which needs to be synchronized with the service_mode of the running imeji instance.
+    The service mode is an additional setting, which needs to be synchronized with the setup of the corresponding imeji instance
     (at present, there is no possibility to get it from the rest interface).
-    If the imeji instance runs in a private mode, then the service_mode in this configuration file shall be set to value of "private"
+    If the imeji instance runs in private mode, set the value to ``private``.
-    If the imeji instance runs in a public mode, you do not need to set-up the service_mode
+    If the imeji instance runs in public mode, you do not need to provide a value.

 A data curation workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~